-After having randomly bumped into him at the Vintage King store in LA, I became acquainted with Troy Johnson, aka R8DIO, who was unbeknownst to me a producer and mixer with a background and resume in the music world that was to be envied.
-After becoming more familiar with one another, talk inevitably led to pro audio, the music biz and what he does for a living.
+After having randomly bumped into him at the Vintage King store in LA, I became acquainted with Troy Johnson, aka R8DIO, a producer and mixer.
+Having grown up around Motown legends and later worked with 90s acts like Solange and Kelly Rowland, his background piqued my interest.
+After becoming more familiar with one another, we decided to meet up later for an interview about his history, production work, and the music business.

 I’ve been in music my whole life.
-My father was the lead singer and guitar player of a group called The Brothers Johnson, in the 70s.
-So I was always around studios, and knew that I would do something musical, though I wasn’t sure exactly what it would be.
-But I was a nerd about everything music related, and once I became old enough to understand who my dad was in the music world, I figured I should get into it as well.
+My father was the lead singer and guitar player of a 70s duo called The Brothers Johnson.
+So I was always around studios and knew that I would do something musical, though I wasn’t sure exactly what it would be.
+But I was a nerd about everything music-related, and once I became old enough to understand who my dad was in the music world, I figured I should get into it as well.

 Did the pro audio side of things start for you in your dad’s studio?

-Well, yeah; my first word was “tape”, so studio gear was something I was always aware of.
-When I was a kid, I used to go to the studio with my dad a lot, and there was a time when he wanted to introduce me to Quincy Jones, who he was working with at the time.
-He was like “Troy, I want to introduce you to someone who’s a pretty big deal “, but I just waived my hand and said “Hi Quincy“, and walked back to the nerd who was operating the Studer tape machine, haha.
+From what I’m told, my first word was “tape”, so yeah, studio gear was something I was always aware of.
+I would be in the studio a lot with my dad, and there was a time in my childhood when he wanted to introduce me to Quincy Jones, who he was working with at the time.
+He was like, “Troy, I want to introduce you to someone who’s a pretty big deal “, but I just waived my hand and said “Hi Quincy“, and walked back to the guy who was operating the Studer tape machine (laughs).
 The technical side of things was more interesting to me at that time than meeting important people in the music world.

 My dad had his own home studio when I was young, with a Tascam MS16 tape machine, and I used to punch him in when he was laying down his guitar parts for his last album, “Kickin“.
-I even got my credit for that, as a 2nd engineer, though I was still in kindergarten, haha.
+I even got my credit for that, as a second engineer, though I was still in kindergarten.

 And following that, you also had some success in the mid to late 2000s, right?